 One’s spending behavior on health is affected by many factors.
 Ability to cover the costs, i.e. individual income, defines the constraints on the amount that one is willing to spend on a health insurance.
 Also, it may be assumed that higher income is associated with increased maximum out-of-pocket payment plans, because individuals can afford to spend more on their health.
 Another factor that slides into the calculation of out-of-pocket payment limits could be the personal history of using an insurance plan.
 Costs charged by companies may vary depending on their marketing strategies, which evaluates whether an individual has experience in purchasing an insurance from their company.
 Such marketing campaigns include discounted monthly premiums for the “loyalty” club members.

-Another important demographic aspects such as population’s age and gender proportions might indicate the necessity and amount of a essential health care services.
+Another important demographic aspects such as population’s age and gender proportions might indicate the necessity and amount of an essential health care services.

 Methodology and Data